urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

-    (because of access modifiers), a subclass object still consumes the space required to store all the instance variables of the super class A subclass can only access its immediate super class's version of members using "super"
+    (because of access modifiers), a subclass object still consumes the space required to store all the instance variables of the super class A subclass can only access its immediate super class's version of members using "super" Extends clause must appear before the implements clause Java allows a class to inherit multiple fields with the same name as long as you don't try to use those fields ambiguously

 Method varargs
   Makes passing a variable number of arguments to a method a little easier